 QR3.8.7 The Uncertainty Principle

-Heisenberg’s uncertainty principle is that one can’t know both a quantum entity’s exact position and momentum at the same time.
-These facts are said to be complementary, to be separately knowable but together unknowable.
-This isn’t expected of physical objects but quantum theory insists that measuring either one fully denies all knowledge of the other entirely.
+Heisenberg’s uncertainty principle is that one can’t know both the exact position and momentum of a quantum entity at the same time.
+Physics calls these facts complementary, as they are separately knowable but jointly unknowable.
+This isn’t expected of a particle but quantum theory insists that measuring either property denies all knowledge of the other entirely.

 a.
-If they are in phase, one node overloads to give a position exactly but the wavelength is unknown.
+If they are in phase, one of the points can overload to give a position exactly, but no length information is provided.

 b.
-If they are out of phase, both nodes cancel to define the wavelength exactly but there is no position information.
+If they are out of phase, both points overload to give an exact wavelength, but no position information is provided.

-The interaction can reveal position or wavelength but not both, with no repeats.
-If the result gives position there is no wavelength data and if it gives wavelength there is no position data.
-In both cases, the observed wave has given all the information it has to the interaction.
-It follows that one wave “observing” another can give position or wavelength information but not both.
+It follows that a known wave interacting with an unknown one can reveal a position or its wavelength, but not both, with no repeats.
+If the result gives a position, there is no wavelength data and if it gives a wavelength, there is no position data.
+In both cases, the observed wave has given all the information it can to the interaction, so one wave observing another can give position or wavelength, but not both.
+Since length is needed to define momentum, this is equivalent to the uncertainty principle.

-The quantum uncertainty principle follows from the nature of wave interactions based on De Broglie’s equation of momentum and wavelength (Note 1).
-The information change in any photon interaction can’t be less than a quantum process so position plus momentum can’t be less than Planck’s constant (Note 2).
+The quantum uncertainty principle follows from the nature of wave interactions, based on De Broglie’s equation (Note 1).
+In this model, Planck’s constant represents a core network process that no information transfer can be less than, hence the change in position plus momentum can’t be less than Planck’s constant (Note 2).
+The uncertainty principle then just reflects how processing waves with a core process interact.

 Next